translation/laravel/README.md

 ### Ignored PHP keys

-If you would like to ignore some PHP keys or even entire PHP files or subdirectories, you can use the `ignored_key_prefixes` option.
+If you would like to ignore specific PHP keys, or even entire PHP files or subdirectories from the source language, you can use the `ignored_key_prefixes` option.

 For example: